zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.3 revision 34 active-X
+Version 9.4 active-X

+Additional Garbage Collector removed.

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate